 You can take ergonomics to the next level at home with an adjustable standing desk.
 The piece of furniture can be quite expensive (from €130 to €400) but is really practical.
 It is adaptable to any standard desk table and allows you to move from sitting position to standing position.

 Your working hours should start and end.
 Meaning, be careful with flexibility, it can easily lead you to send your last email at 10pm.
-You should always schedule your agenda, specifying your working times, coffee breaks, lunch break, personal activities and try to stick to it as much as possible.
+You should schedule your agenda, specifying your working times, coffee breaks, lunch break, personal activities and try to stick to it as much as possible.
+This is why setting a routine and create habits that stick is important.

 When you are working alone at home time can pass very fast.
 There exist many Time Trackers Apps that can help you manage the time you spend on every task and stick to your schedule.
 Some of them are free like Clockify, then you have infinite options with monthly or yearly subscriptions.